synaptics-astra/doc/quickstart/hw_setup.rst

 -  :doc:`/linux/index`  for details on the board support package (BSP), image flashing and upgrades, Wireless setup, and so on.

--  :doc:`/hw/index` for hardware specification, features, and interfaces.

 -  :doc:`/yocto` for building SDK image from source code packages.